raspdevpy/ccdoc/guide/Image/imageTextAlign.md

 # $imageTextAlign

-specify the alignment of the text, effects the meaning of pos x and pos y for writing text positions
+specify the alignment of the text, affects the meaning of pos x and pos y for writing text positions

 ## Usage